Card to Pocket by Ed Marlo

 • Impromptu and requires no setup or gimmicks

-• Relies on sleight of hand and misdirection
+• Relies on sleight of hand techniques like controls and palming

 • Suitable for close-up, walkaround, and social media performances

-• Can be adapted with multiple phases for stronger impact
+• Can be adapted with phases or personal touches for added impact

 Pros